GCipry3/ExpensesManager/README.md

 # 🏡 Family Budget Application

 This application is designed to manage a family budget.
 It has a MariaDB database that stores and encrypts family members' passwords through an API call.
-The backend is built with Kotlin Spring Boot, and the frontend is built with Python Flask.
+The backend is built with **Kotlin Spring Boot**, and the frontend is built with **Python Flask**.

 ## 🌟 Features